 - 1. Continue to signpost inclusive swimming resources - 2.
 Staff trained in effective use of SwimPix, both in and out of the water. - 3.
 Collaboration between county teachers

 "It's an up to date SEND curriculum & assessment model: a foundation for future developments."

 David Bullen, Aquatics Development Manager, Co.
-Durham County Council
+Durham County Council and appetite for the sport.

 THE IMMEDIATE AND LONG-TERM VALUE OF 1:1 SUPPORT